 They say travel makes you appreciate your home the best.
 You come back with new eyes and see your own space in a new light.
 Come back to the comfort of things known to you.
 Enjoy the carefree company of people who are a part of your life.
 You come back to the space that is your own little corner of the world.

-Each traveler has things that they miss when they are travelling.
+Each traveler has things that they miss when they are traveling.
 There are those small comfort zones that call them back.
 Sometimes coming back is like taking a pause between two trips.
 In fact, I am writing this story after just coming back from a trip to Uttar Pradesh while preparing for another 2 week trip in next few days.

 Some of the things that I miss when I am away:

 Meri Wali Chai

 Chai or tea has precisely four ingredients – water, tea leaves, sugar & milk.
 But, no two people like the same type of tea.
 Everyone likes their own proportions of the 4 ingredients.
 Not just the ingredients are in right proportion, but it should be served at the right temperature.
 Some people even like to have it in their own cup.

 I like my tea strong, hot and with minimum sugar & milk.
 This is not what you get on the road.
 Lately, milk used in roadside shops has started giving me an upset stomach.
 Now, I switch to black tea or green tea on the road.
 In the hotels, I prepare my tea using tea bags and milk powder.
 It is not bad, but it can never match the brew I make at home.